310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 You gotta tell me clearly!
 Or it won’t reach Mama’s heart!
 Hahahaha! ☆

-… Oh.
+…Oh.
 You look like you’re in a rush.
 Guess I shouldn’t bother you with random chitchat.
 Are you trying to put up those posters on the bulletin board?

 And I’ve been standing infront of it, so I’ve been in your way, huh?
 Hahaha, the mystery has been solved!